 5. Sundlaug Kópavogur, Kópavogur

 I especially enjoyed the structure of this pool.
 As it is a quite (for Icelandic standards) big facility, they decided to mirror the hot tubs around the outdoor pool.
 So, you have several hot tubs, a round steam bath, two water slides and an indoor pool area.
 If the wind is blowing strong and cold, this is perfect to reach the next hot tub the fastest after you left the bathing cabin.
-Although located in Kópavegur, which is an own city, it is in the metropolitan area of Reykjavík and just a few car minutes from downtown and well connected with busses.
+Although located in Kópavegur, which is a city by its own, it is in the metropolitan area of Reykjavík and just a few car minutes from downtown and well connected with busses.

 Bus line 4, station Sundlaug Kópavogs